lsst-sqre/phalanx/docs/admin/bootstrapping.rst

 Nublado 2
 ---------

-Nublado (the ``nublado2`` service) and moneypenny need to know where the NFS server that provides user home space is.
+Nublado (the ``nublado2`` application) and moneypenny need to know where the NFS server that provides user home space is.
 Nublado also requires other persistent storage space.
 Ensure the correct definitions are in place in their configuration.